Best true wireless earphones in 2023: top wireless, in-ear buds

 As we said, it always comes back to sound quality - and that’s a pretty subjective thing.
 If you like it punishingly bassy, or flat and undynamic, well… it’s not for us to tell you that you’re wrong.
 Not overtly, anyway.
 But in any case, it’s sound - frequency response, tonality, bass control, soundstaging, separation and so on - we give most significant weighting to.

 Specification is important too.
-We took Bluetooth codecs into account (they can impact on battery life almost as much as on sound quality), and we considered the quality of the control app - only Apple, Cambridge Audio and RHA go without a dedicated app.
-We also considered the simplicity and effectiveness of the touch-controls - and, in the case of Sony, how successful the active noise-cancelling is.
+We took Bluetooth codecs into account (they can impact on battery life almost as much as on sound quality), and we considered the quality of the control app.
+We also considered the simplicity and effectiveness of the touch-controls.

 We’ve also gone to lengths to test the robustness of the wireless connection - because although some true wireless headphones are quick to pair with your phone and then sound good with music, they can lose their link with your player quite easily if it’s in a bag or a pocket.
 Which, we’re sure you’ll agree, rather defeats the whole ‘wireless’ point.